XU-GITHUB-curry/FBSNet/README.md

  # FBSNet

 This repository is an official PyTorch implementation of our paper"FBSNet: A Fast Bilateral Symmetrical Network for Real-Time Semantic Segmentation".
-Accepted by IEEE Transactions on Multimedia, 2022
+Accepted by IEEE TRANSACTIONS ON MULTIMEDIA, 2022.
+(IF: 6.513)

 [Paper](https://arxiv.org/abs/2109.00699v1) | [Code](https://github.com/XU-GITHUB-curry/FBSNet)